-There's the rub: Danish Queen's husband refuses to share her grave
+There's the rub - Danish Queen's husband refuses to share her grave

 COPENHAGEN (Reuters) - Prince Henrik of Denmark announced on Thursday he does not wish to be buried next to his wife, Queen Margrethe of Denmark, saying he is unhappy he was never acknowledged as her equal.

-Henrik, 83, who married Queen Margrethe in 1967, was later named the Queen's Prince Concort, but has repeatedly said he would have liked to be named King Consort.
+Henrik, 83, who married Queen Margrethe in 1967, was later named the Queen's Prince Consort, but has repeatedly said he would have liked to be named King Consort.

 "It is no secret that the Prince for many years has been unhappy with his role and the title he has been awarded in the Danish monarchy.
 This discontent has grown more and more in recent years," the Royal Danish House's director of communications told tabloid BT.